bdashore3/RoyalGuard/README.md

 - Bans: Used for banning and unbanning a user.
 Unbans can either be done by Discord user ID or by mention.
 - Warnings: Formally warns a user in the server.
 Is considered the lesser form of a ban.
 After three warnings, the user is banned from the server and is unbanned at the admin's discretion.
 - Mutes: Assigns a bot-created role to the user which doesn't allow typing in text channels or reading message history, but the user can still see the channels.
 These mutes can be timed if a provided time is given in `w, d, h, m, or s`.
 The user will be automatically muted and unmuted once the timer expires.
+- Purging: Removes up to 100 messages when given a message ID to start from or the amount of messages to delete before the command.
 - Custom prefixes: If the server owner has a bot that uses a certain prefix, RoyalGuard can easily use a different prefix for your server.
+- Data Recovery: If the server owner accidentally kicks the bot, your data isn't gone!
+It stays in the database for a week since the kick and clears if you re-add the bot!
+- Emergency Mention: If the server owner makes a bot-conflicting prefix, the bot can be mentioned to either reset the prefix, or to change the prefix to something else.
 - A help command that doesn't suck: Typing help gives a list of subcommands.
 From there, you can get the help per command.
 If you have any more questions, please join the support server.

+### Planned Features
+Here are some of the planned features for later releases:

+- Reaction Roles: React to a preconfigured message and get one role per reaction.
+Meant to be toggleable (if you react, you get the role and vice versa).
+- Pretty audit logging: Configure a channel where the server can see who edits what, what roles are deleted, etc.

 ## Preparation

 ### Client

 Head to the [Discord developer website](https://discordapp.com/developers) and create a new app.
 From there, go under the bot menu and create a new bot.
 Once you create the bot, you should see a token.
-Put the bot's token in **BotToken** inside info.json.
+Put the bot's token in **BotToken** and the application client ID in **BotIdString** inside info.json.

 ### Database setup
 Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) up until step 3 to get postgres set up on ubuntu.
 Afterwards, go on pgAdmin4 and follow these steps